pacha/vem-statusline/README.md

 * Position in the file (line:column) and percentage progress through the file

-Vem Statusline is designed to be a very fast, small plugin and oriented to people that want a bit more information in the statusline than the one provided by default but that don't want to install a complex plugin for that.
+The plugin is designed to be a very fast and small, and is oriented towards people that want a bit more information in the statusline than the one provided by default but that don't want to install a complex plugin for that.